 - Ages 13 and up who have experienced sexual abuse/assault or dating violence

-- Therapeutic support groups.
-Support groups are an excellent way for survivors to connect with others and learn how to cope and heal from their traumatic experiences.
-Call our counseling line at any time to find out what groups we’re currently offering
+- Support groups are an excellent way for survivors to connect with others and learn how to cope and heal from their traumatic experiences.
+Please see below the groups we offer on a regular basis.
+If there is enough interest, we may also run other groups such as a Men’s Support Group, Teen Support Group, Caregiver Support Group, LGBTQ+ Survivor’s Group, Black Women’s Support Group, and Art Therapy Group.
+Call our counseling referral line at any time to find out what groups we’re currently offering.

 Because the effects of trauma can be lingering, we work with individuals who have experienced these forms of violence whether the incidents are ongoing, happened recently, or happened years ago.